-Woodside Farm Creamery is now accepting applications for employment for the 2012 season.
+Woodside Farm Creamery is accepting applications for employment for the upcoming season.

 Customer Service in Retail Shop: We are always accepting applications.

 Seasonal part-time, late March through October; Creamery Staff Member, customer service.

 Please download and submit completed applications by mail to: